briatte/parlnet/README.md

 Known limitations of the current version are:

-* no self-updating mechanism: the data has to be refreshed manually
+* **No self-updating mechanism: the data has to be refreshed manually.**
-	* this step would probably require recoding all scrapers in Python to run them through ScraperWiki; good luck with that
+	* this step would probably require recoding all scrapers in Python to run them through ScraperWiki
-	* the effort would only improve ongoing legislatures, and would still require updating the code after website upgrades
+	* this would only improve ongoing legislatures, and would still require manual updates after website upgrades
-* network errors in download loops require to rerun some of the scripts
+* **Network errors in download loops require to rerun some of the scripts.**
-	* some network errors are permanent: the loops cannot be trapped in (what would be infinite) `while` statements
+	* some but not all scripts contain exception lists of URLs to skip over the (little amount of) errors
-	* some but not all scripts contain exception lists of URLs to skip over the (little amount of) errors when they can be avoided
+	* some errors are permanent: the loops cannot be trapped in (what would be infinite) `while` statements
-* some parts of the code are sluggish, or at least could run much faster
+* **Some parts of the code are sluggish, or at least could run much faster.**
-	* `dplyr` could be substituted to `plyr` in virtually every script; this would bump software dependency to R ≥ 3.1
+	* `dplyr` could replace `plyr` in virtually every script; this would bump software dependency to R ≥ 3.1
-	* the networks are built from directed edge lists; the same results might be reached faster with adjacency matrixes
+	* the networks are built from edge lists; the same results might be reached faster from adjacency matrixes
-* some variables do not use standardised names or have many missing values
+* **Some variables do not use standardised names or have many missing values.**
-	* variables that could be improved: `born` (sometimes patchy) and `constituency` (would require standardising all names)
+	* variables with high missing counts: `born` and `constituency`
-	* variables that are missing entirely: `committee` (highly complex to observe comparatively) and electoral candidacy
+	* variables that are missing entirely: `committee` (complex to observe comparatively) and electoral candidacy

-It is also technically feasable to build the networks as bipartite graphs, with bills as the primary mode and sponsors as the secondary mode, by using sparse matrixes and slightly different visualization code.
-The bills, however, are very little attributes of their own (only a few chambers provide keywords or legislative outcomes).
+It is also technically feasable to plot the networks as bipartite graphs, with bills as the primary mode and sponsors as the secondary mode, by using sparse matrixes and only slightly different visualization code.
+The bills, however, have very little attributes of their own (only a few chambers provide keywords or legislative outcomes).

 # THANKS